froukje/datamapu/content/content.md

 This blog about Data Science and Machine Learning recently started and it will be build further.

+If you want to get an e-mail when a new post is published or give me feedback, write me an e-mail:
+**contact.datamapu(at)gmail.com**

 This is what you can already find here:

 ## Data Science Concepts